Zagita21/book/src/setting-up-env.md

 ```

 You should be able to find your output binary in the `target/wasm32-unknown-unknown/release/`
 of the root repo directory - not in the contract directory itself!
-Now you can check if contract
+Now you can check if the contract
-validation passes:
+passes validation:

 ```
 cw-plus/contracts/cw1-whitelist $ cosmwasm-check ../../target/wasm32-unknown-unknown/release/cw1_whitelist.wasm